osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-azure-event-hubs.md

 Incorrect configurations can interrupt data flow and cause errors in values and ranges.
 Perform the following steps to confirm correct configuration for your adapter.

-1. If the adapter is failing to collect any data, navigate to <xref:PIAdapterForAzureEventHubsDataSourceConfiguration> and verify that the following parameter values are correct.
+1. If the adapter is failing to collect any data, navigate to [Data Source Confiruration](xref:PIAdapterForAzureEventHubsDataSourceConfiguration) and verify that the following parameter values are correct.

     | Parameter                             | Description |
     |---------------------------------------|-------------|